zbee/WrathCombo/docs/IPC.md

 ## Changelog

+- PunishXIV/WrathCombo#293 - There is no longer a configuration limit, `1.0.0.10`.
 - PunishXIV/WrathCombo#293 - Add `OnlyAttackInCombat` Auto-Rotation Configuration,
   `1.0.0.10`.
 - PunishXIV/WrathCombo@3ef3109 - Methods with specific job parameters are now `uint`,